qgis/QGIS-Documentation/docs/training_manual/vector_analysis/network_analysis.rst

 That's it!
-Now you know how many minutes it will take to get from one point to the other one.
+Now you know how many minutes it will take to get from one point to the other one if the whole network speed is at ``4 km/h``.

 |hard| Shortest path with speed limit
 ----------------------------------------------------------------------
 The Network analysis toolbox has other interesting options.
 Looking at the following map:

 .. figure:: img/speed_limit.png
    :align: center
    :width: 100%

 we would like to know the **fastest** route considering the **speed limits** of each road (the labels represent the speed limits in km/h).
 The shortest path without considering speed limits would of course be the purple path.
 But in that road the speed limit is 20 km/h, while in the green road you can go at 100 km/h!

 As we did in the first exercise, we will use the :menuselection:`Network analysis --> Shortest path (point to point)` and we will manually choose the start and end points.

 #.
 Open the
    :menuselection:`Network analysis --> Shortest path (point to point)`